 As long as picante flavors aren't giving you heartburn, it's 100 percent okay to get spicy.
 In fact, eating diverse types of food while you're pregnant will expose your baby to a wide variety of flavors while she's still in the womb, which experts say may make her less inclined to be a picky eater later on.
 Another bonus of adding a little heat to your meal?
 Spicy foods are excellent at clearing your sinuses and helping you breathe better.
 As for the rumor that these types of dishes can bring on labor?
 It's just that—a rumor, and nothing else!

-Myth #4: Vegetarian is
+Myth: Vegetarian is Healthier

 Truth: "Vegetarian" doesn't automatically translate to "healthy."